 When Boston teams win championships, Tony Cerulle and his team at Boston Duck Tours spring into action, even when the trucks are hibernating for the winter.

 Tony Cerulle is Boston Duck Tours’ Chief Engineering Officer.
 That’s a pretty fancy title, but what it means is that Tony is responsible for keeping all of Boston Duck Tours’ trucks in top running condition, whether the sun is shining or not.
-When the Patriots win the Super Bowl, those trucks are all put up for the winter.
+When the Red Sox win the World Series, those trucks are all put up for the winter.
 Within 24 hours, those trucks are all pulled out of mothballs.

 The trucks that this crew maintains are pretty amazing: